xxdavid/tldr/pages/linux/ufw.md

 `ufw deny {{80}}`

-- Deny traffic to port 22, using only the UDP protocol:
+- Deny all UDP traffic to port 22:

 `ufw deny from {{any}} to {{any}} port {{22}} proto {{udp}}`